Fear and misery in neoliberal Britain

 Later, you say to a nurse:

-So that’s what the treatment amounts to?
+So thats what the treatment amounts to?
 Drugging and incarceration.

 They nod.
 In the background, someone is howling.